amadejzr/pixel_floppy_public/privacy_policy.md

 - usage analytics tied to identity
 - sensitive information

-The App does **not** track you.
+The App does not track, profile, or identify you.

 ---

-## 3. Subscriptions & Payments
+## 3. Subscriptions and Payments

 Pixel Floppy uses **RevenueCat** to manage subscription validation.
-RevenueCat **does not collect personal data** and only receives anonymous purchase receipts.
+RevenueCat receives only anonymous purchase receipts.
+No personal information is collected.

 All purchases and payments are handled through:

-- **Apple (App Store)**
-- **Google Play**
+- Apple App Store
+- Google Play Store

 We do not store or access:
 - payment information
-- your Apple/Google account details
+- Apple/Google account details
 - personal identifiers

-We only receive a **non-identifiable subscription status** (active or inactive) that unlocks premium features inside the App.
+We only receive a **non-identifiable subscription status** (active or inactive) that unlocks premium features within the App.

-Refunds must be requested directly through:
+Refund requests must be submitted through:
-- **iOS:** Settings → Apple ID → Subscriptions → Report a Problem
+- iOS: Settings → Apple ID → Subscriptions → Report a Problem
-- **Android:** Google Play → Profile → Payments & Subscriptions
+- Android: Google Play → Profile → Payments & Subscriptions

 ---

 ## 4. Data Deletion

-You can delete all App data at any time by going to:
+You can delete all App data at any time via:

 **Settings → Data & Privacy → Clear All Data**

-This permanently removes the local database stored on your device.
+This permanently removes all local data stored on your device.

-You may also delete the App from your device to remove all remaining data.
+Deleting the App also removes remaining stored data.

 ---

 ## 5. Third-Party Services

-The App uses the following external services:

-### ✅ RevenueCat (Subscription Management)
+### RevenueCat (Subscription Management)
 Used to validate subscriptions and unlock premium features.
-Receives **anonymous** purchase information (no personal data).
+Receives only anonymous purchase information.
-Does **not** track users.

-### ✅ Sentry (Crash Reporting)
+### Firebase Crashlytics (Crash Reporting)
-Used for diagnostics and crash analysis.
+Used for anonymous crash diagnostics to improve stability.
+Disabled by default and only activated if you enable it in Settings.
-Does **not** collect personal data.
+Does not collect personal information.
-Not used for tracking or profiling.

-### ✅ Apple / Google Play Billing
+### Apple / Google Play Billing
-Handles all payment processing.
+Handles all payments.
 We do not store or access any payment information.

 ---